bzthin/bzthin.github.io/pages/technical/system-design/framework.md

 - Walk through end to end flow.

 ## Step 3 - Design deep dive
-- You shall work with the interviewer to identify and prioritize components in the architecture.
+- Identify and prioritize components in the architecture.
 - Discuss API interface definition.
 - Define data model.
 - Deep dive into individual aspects.
 - Justify design, evaluate pros and cons, bottlenecks and tradeoffs

 ## Step 4 - Wrap up
-- In this final step, the interviewer might ask you a few follow-up questions or give you the freedom to discuss other additional points.
+- Follow-up questions from interviewers
-- The interviewer might want you to identify the system bottlenecks and discuss potential improvements.
-Never say your design is perfect and nothing can be improved.
-There is always something to improve upon.
-This is a great opportunity to show your critical thinking and leave a good final impression.
+- Identify the system bottlenecks and discuss potential improvements.
-- It could be useful to give the interviewer a recap of your design.
-This is particularly important if you suggested a few solutions.
-Refreshing your interviewer’s memory can be helpful after a long session.
+- Recap of your design if you have suggested multiple solutions to refresh interviewer's memory
 - Error cases (server failure, network loss, etc.) are interesting to talk about.
-- Operation issues are worth mentioning.
-How do you monitor metrics and error logs?
-How to roll out the system?
+- Operation excellence, monitoring metrics and logs.
+How to fallback and recover on failure.
 - How to handle the next scale curve is also an interesting topic.
 For example, if your current design supports 1 million users, what changes do you need to make to support 10 million users?
 - Propose other refinements you need if you had more time.